-Group 2 - Driving a bus or truck If you are a Group 2 driver, you must inform NDLS if your doctor or other health professional advises you to stop driving because of your persistent alcohol misuse.
+Group 2 - Driving a bus or truck

+your doctor or other health professional advises you to stop driving because of your persistent alcohol misuse.
 You must do so until they confirm that you have achieved a minimum period of 1 year controlled drinking or abstinence.
 This assessment may also include blood tests.